mattrussi/gitlab-com-runbooks/docs/ci-runners/linux/blue-green-deployment.md

 ## Deployment Example

+**WARNING: NEVER DEPLOY THE WHOLE RUNNER FLEET AT ONCE, ONLY DEPLOY EITHER THE BLUE OR THE GREEN**

 We will give an example of how to deploy from `v14.1.0-rc1` to `v14.1.0` on the `private` shard.
 This isn't meant to be a checklist because it will change very friendly so sticking to an example might be easier to follow